 In January 2018, we executed a lease agreement for lab space in Cambridge, Massachusetts.
 The lease consists of approximately 9,500 square feet with an initial term of five years with the option to extend the term for one additional two-year term.
-The future minimum rent commitment for the initial five-year term is approximately \$3.4 million.
-In addition to rent, the lease requires us to pay additional amounts for taxes, insurance, maintenance and other operating expenses.

 In January 2018, we executed a lease agreement for office space in Cambridge, Massachusetts.
-The lease will serve as our corporate headquarters and consists of approximately 16,000 square feet.
+The lease serves as our corporate headquarters and consists of approximately 16,000 square feet.
 The term of the lease runs through February 2022.
-The future minimum rent commitment for the lease term is approximately \$3.9 million.
-In addition to rent, the lease requires us to pay additional amounts for taxes, insurance, maintenance and other operating expenses.